tdsnxtramontin-gabriel/github-advanced-security/github-supply-chain-security.md

 It contains detailed information about vulnerabilities, including description, severity, and affected package, using CVSS for severity levels, poviding a free, open-source repository of security advisories and enables community contributions.

 ## Dependabot:
+Dependabot helps organizations identify vulnerable dependencies before they introduce risk into production environments.
+It is integrated into the pull request workflow, giving developers visibility into dependency-related issues before code is merged.
+Dependabot also simplifies remediation by linking to vulnerability intelligence and recommending safer package versions where available.
+Another important capability is auto-triage, which helps teams automatically classify and prioritize dependency alerts based on predefined policies.
+This reduces manual effort and helps security teams focus on the most important vulnerabilities across repositories.
+It is also worth noting that Dependabot is included in GitHub Enterprise plans at no additional cost.

 Dependabot automates dependency security and maintenance workflows in GitHub repositories.
 It relies on the dependency graph and the GitHub Advisory Database to identify known vulnerable dependencies and recommend secure versions.
 For Dependabot alerts and updates to work correctly, the dependency graph must be enabled for the repository.

 Dependabot supports three main capabilities: